tiesselune/git-jam/README.md

     git add somefile.png
     git commit -m "My commit"

+There are two ways of synchronizing files with your backend:

+    1. Manual push and pull
+    2. Git-hooks

+#### Manual push and pull

-But in order to have your files synchonised with your backend, you must invoke
+In order to have your files synchonised with your backend, you must invoke

     git jam push